Smart Contract Vulnerabilities, Tools, and Benchmarks: an Updated Systematic Literature Review: Analysis of the Results

 \paragraph{Open Source Tools} The tools identified in our study offer valuable resources and knowledge that can benefit both researchers and practitioners.
 They can serve as benchmarks and can be extended, enhanced, or integrated into development pipelines.
 However, only 101 of these tools are open source and publicly available.
-Of those, few are ready for immediate use, while many remain in the form of demos or experimental implementations designed for performance testing, requiring further development to become fully functional.
+Of those, few are ready for immediate use, while many remain in the form of demos or experimental implementations designed to evaluate detection accuracy and require further development to become fully functional.

 \geriSumRQ{2}{ We collected 219 distinct tools.
 The tools focus significantly on source code analysis (142 tools) and static analysis methods (145 tools).
 Although vulnerability detection is the main functionality of these tools (82.5\%), there is a significant gap in fully automated solutions that encompass patch and exploit generation.
 Additionally, only 101 tools are open source, with many still requiring further development to achieve full usability.
-The study emphasizes the need for improved automation and integration of these tools into an Integrated Development Environment to improve security development practices. } \geriKeyPoint{2}{

-It is unclear which approach performs best for detecting a particular vulnerability.
+The study emphasizes the need for improved automation and integration of these tools into an Integrated Development Environment to improve security development practices. } \geriKeyPoint{2}{ It is unclear which approach performs best for detecting a particular vulnerability.
 Moreover, few tools are ready for immediate use or easy integration into a development environment.
-In addition, many solutions are research-oriented with a limited focus on the practical needs of security auditors.
+In addition, many solutions are research-oriented with a limited focus on the practical needs of security auditors. }